BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 ### Integrated script: main.sh
 main.sh prompts the user for inputs.
 If you mistype something, use Ctrl+C to stop the program so that you can start over.
 #### Example inputs
 Here is a set of example inputs to paste line by line into the console, when prompted to do so by main.sh.
+The prompts will take inputs that are used in steps 2, 5, and 6.
 Output directory (you can download a copy of this directory from our repository):
 ```text
 test_output